sourcebots/website/content/sponsors.md

 {{< figure src="/img/essential-knowledge/sponsors/smallpeice.svg" alt="Smallpeice Logo" width="200" >}}

-The Smallpeice Trust is an independent charity which works with universities and other institutions to provide STEM programmes to children in schools (typically ages 12-18) and allow them to get involved with and excited about a career in STEM subjects.
+The Smallpeice Trust is an independent charity which works with universities and other institutions to provide <abbr title="Science, Technology, Engineering and Mathematics">STEM</abbr> programmes to children in schools (typically ages 12-18) and allow them to get involved with and excited about a career in STEM subjects.

 They support our Summer School by getting the kids involved in the first place and paying for some aspects of the competition proceedings (e.g. kits,